playhousehosting/Braylon_3rd_brithday_claude_code_version/ADMIN_SETUP.md

 - The dashboard is responsive and works on mobile devices
 - RSVP data includes user information from the main website
 - CSV downloads include all necessary party planning information
+- You can add new guests directly from the admin panel

 ### 🚀 Production Deployment:
-- Update admin emails before deploying
 - Ensure environment variables are set
 - Test authentication with production URLs
 - Verify database connectivity

 ---

-**Security Note:** Only emails listed in the `ADMIN_EMAILS` array can access the admin dashboard.
-Make sure to update these before going live!
+**Security Note:** Only emails with the @dynamicendpoints.com domain can access the admin dashboard.